What is hemochromatosis?

 How common is hemochromatosis?

 Hemochromatosis is the most common genetic disorder for individuals of European descent.
-Approximately 1 in 200 individuals of European ancestry carry two defective copies of HFE and are at increased risk of developing hemochromatosis.
+Approximately 1 in 200 individuals of European ancestry carry two defective copies of HFE and are at increased risk of this disease.
 While both men and women can inherit the defective gene, men are more likely to be diagnosed.
 On average, men develop symptoms between the ages of 30-50, compared to women who are diagnosed after 50, often 10-15 years after menopause.

 Symptoms of hemochromatosis